Chapter 5 – Political parties and candidates (08/2021)

 If a party applies and meets the requirements of registration, it is referred to as an eligible party.
 An eligible party becomes a registered party once it has nominated one of its members as a candidate at an election.

-Parties may be deregistered by the Chief Electoral Officer for various reasons, including failing to endorse any candidates at a general election.
+Parties may be deregistered by the CEO for various reasons, including failing to endorse any candidates at a general election.

 Only registered parties may have the party name listed on the ballot under the name of their candidates.

-A prospective candidate is a person who intends to run for office, but whose nomination has not yet been confirmed by the RO.
+A prospective candidate is a person who intends to run for office, but whose nomination has not yet been confirmed by you.

-The person becomes a confirmed candidate when the following items have been filed with the RO, and the RO has provided a notice of confirmation: s.
-67
+The person becomes a confirmed candidate when the following items have been filed with you, and that you have provided a notice of confirmation:

-- Nomination Paper (EC 20010) or the online nomination form, validated by the RO
+- Nomination Paper (EC 20010) or the online nomination form, validated by you

 - Candidate identification, and, if applicable, the deadline for providing the required proof of the candidate's desired name to appear on the ballot